 Impact Evaluation

 The primary goal of the impact evaluation was to provide the EEB, Connecticut Light and Power (CL&P) and The United Illuminating Company (UI, collectively the Companies) with information necessary to determine energy- and demand-savings for CAC installed using rebates provided by the Connecticut Energy Efficiency Fund.
+This effort was comprised of 92 on-sites with metering and field confirmation of EER and capacity.
+Based on this information, we provide an independent estimate of per unit and program savings in addition to a comparison of key assumed PSD values to those observed in this study.
 Households may have used these rebates through the Home Energy Solutions (HES) program or independently of the program.
-The Process Evaluation described below addresses the rebate program.
+The market research described below addresses the rebate program.

 The impact evaluation had two core objectives: